 My alarm rings at 6am.
 BOING!
 Off to scout Jeonbang Waterfall.
 It’s absolutely gorgeous and I can’t believe I’m the first one there.
 Next up, Yongmeori Coast.
 Here I decide to lighten my 25 kilo camera backpack a little.
 I zip it open to transfer some gear to the motorcycle panniers and bits of broken black plastic greet me.
 Looks like my 85mm lens hood is in pieces and the filter wont come off, must have smashed into my other lens when I feel.
 Oh no, better test my cameras then.
 Oh look at that, the touch screen on my year old 5D Mark IV has been jammed in and now the LCD only spits out rainbow coloured, skewed, pixelated images.
 Hello $400 repair!
 But at least it still TAKES pictures, but do they also come out rainbow coloured on the computer too?
 THEY DON’T!
 It’s just a broken LCD. *Sigh of relief*

-I kind of want a moment to cry, but I really need to scout…
+At this moment, I kind of want to cry, but I really need to scout…

 Amazing!
 Yeongmeori Coast has to be one of my favourite places IN KOREA.
 The textures and colors are incredible!
 I’m holding out my phone camera, snapping reference photos and imagining where I’m going to place Michelle and Raymond in the scene.
 I’m so stoked.